devzendo/transputer-emulator/README.md

 * Refactoring: make use of isLegalMemory within memory.cpp

 * Convert to CMake for use in CLion
-* Build on Linuxes, Windows
+* Build on Linuxes

 Future intentions:
+* Replace NodeServer with an iserver-protocol compatible version
 * Remove potential buffer overflows in cpu.cpp
 * Add remaining T800/T805 instructions
 * Emulate multiple Transputers on 1-N physical cores